Ready to get started?

 The easier you make the decision, the more likely you are to get a reply.
 Venues book dozens of acts a month — the ones who make the process frictionless get priority.

 The traditional approach is to find a venue’s email on their website (if it’s even there), send a generic message, and hope for the best.
-The response rate on cold emails to venues is brutal — maybe 5-10% on a good day.
+The response rate on cold emails to venues is brutal — busy bookers receive dozens of messages a week and most will only skim the first couple of lines, so generic mass-pitches get filtered out fast.

 The problem isn’t your music.
 It’s the channel.
 Venues are drowning in emails.
 Your message is competing with supplier invoices, licensing renewals, and forty other artists who sent the same template.